sarathchandra24/SarathChandra24/README.md

 - 👀 I’m interested in DevOps, MLOps
 - 🌱 I’m currently in my Masters with specialization in Data Analytics Engineering

-- 📫 How to reach me
-   - email: sarathchandraoruganti [at] gmail [dot] com